I7RANK/binary_trees/README.md

 6. Pre-order traversal:  Write a function that goes through a binary tree using pre-order traversal
 7. In-order traversal: Write a function that goes through a binary tree using in-order traversal
 8. Post-order traversal: Write a function that goes through a binary tree using post-order traversal
+9. Height: Write a function that measures the height of a binary tree